ckan/ckanext-scheming/README.md

 dataset_type
 ------------

-`dataset_type` is the "type" field stored in the dataset, which CKAN uses to determines the schema.
+`dataset_type` is the "type" field stored in the dataset, and used to set the URL for this type of dataset.

-This string should be unique in order to make sharing your schema easier.
-Use of a domain name in reverse order at the beginning of this string is encouraged.
+Normal datasets would be available under `/dataset`, but datasets with the schema above would appear under `/spatialx` instead.

 about_url